Ohio Administration/Principal Certification

 Principal: You must have a master’s degree and complete a state-approved preparation program for principals.
 You must also be recommended for principal licensure by the dean/head of that program.
 Once licensed, you will complete the Entry Year Program for Principals, a mentoring and support program designed to help your professional growth and assess your performance.
 After successfully completing this program, you may apply for a Professional Principal’s License.

 Learn more about the graduate school process.
-Contact schools offering educational administration degree programs in Ohio.
+Contact additional schools offering educational administration degree programs in Ohio.

 Superintendent: You must have a master’s degree and complete a state-approved preparation program for superintendents.
 Additionally, you must receive a recommendation from that program’s dean/head of education.